Facebook Addresses The Challenges Of Dealing With Accounts Of The Deceased

 In all cases, Bickert explains in the post, Facebook attempts to make decisions that respect what the deceased would have wanted for their account.
 But there's an element that's somewhat similar to the challenges of traditional funeral rites: “Sometimes, however, we simply don’t know what the person would have wanted,” she writes.
 “If a bereaved spouse asks us to add her as a friend to her late husband’s profile so she can see his photos and posts, how do we know if that’s what her husband would have wanted?
 Is there a reason they were not previously Facebook friends?
 Does it mean something if she had sent him a friend request when he was alive and he had rejected it?
 What if the wife had simply never been on Facebook until after her husband’s death?”

-The list of complications goes on and on, including questions around what to do if one family member wants an account memorialized, while another wishes it be taken down.
-There's also the question of what to do with someone’s private messages (even if a parent requests these, The Electronic Communications Privacy Act and Stored Communications Act, prevents Facebook from sharing them).
+The list of complications goes on and on, including questions around what to do if one family member wants an account memorialised, while another wishes it be taken down and what to do with someone’s private messages (even if a parent requests these, The Electronic Communications Privacy Act and Stored Communications Act, prevents Facebook from sharing them).

 The latter is an exception: In many cases, there aren’t laws around digital assets of the deceased.
 “Despite our efforts to respect the wishes of those who pass away and those who survive them, we still encounter difficult situations where we end up disappointing people,” Bickert writes.
-All of this is to say that there is no “right” way to deal with the accounts of those who have passed away, and until there are laws, these conversations continue to evolve.
+All of this is to say that there is no “right” way to deal with the accounts of the deceased, and until there are laws, these conversations continue to evolve.

 Advertisement